syncfusion-content/angularjs-docs/angularjs/Chart/Legend.md

 ### Scrollbar for legend

 You can enable or disable the legend scrollbar by using the `e-legend-enableScrollbar` option of the legend.
-When you disable the scrollbar option, the legend does not consider the `e-legend-default size` and chart draws in the reaming space.
+When you disable the scrollbar option, the legend does not consider the `default size` and chart draws in the remaining space.
+If you have specified the `size` to the legend with the scrollbar disabled, then the legends beyond this limit will get clipped.
 The default value of `e-legend-enableScrollbar` option is **true**.

 {% highlight html %}